Hoi-Tong/CSE13S_HW3/README.txt

 "Why This Works" Explanation: Explain the underlying logic and reasoning that makes your code solve the problem.
 Focus on the core concepts and principles your solution utilizes.

+It works beacuse I called getchar() at the beginning.
+Then, I initilizated the space I was given in the input with malloc.
+Then, I use a if statement to check if the input has any character.
+If the input has nothing, then I will print memory error and free all spaces.
+If there is an input, then I use fget to get the input string.
+Then, I call countVowels(str) to get the number of vowels there are in the string.
+I loop through the string until I reach null.
+I use an if statement to check if the character equal to upper and lower case of aeiou.
+Then, I use a value count to track and return the total amount of the vowels back.
+After I receive the returned value, I print it out.

 3. Implementing a binary search tree.